 Afterward, outside the door, the interrupter may start ranting, screaming or searching for Brain Bleach.

 A common variation is to play the scene from the other side of the door.
 Albert and Brenda are doing something innocent, and just at the wrong moment, someone opens the door.
-They're invariably caught when the potential for Not What It Looks Like is at its highest.
+As per Finagle's Law, they're invariably caught when the potential for Not What It Looks Like is at its highest.

 Especially embarrassing when the person accidentally interrupting had previously been purposefully sent away.
 Or in...certain other situations.
 If shown from the perspective of the couple interrupted, see Interrupted Intimacy.